jweissig/vault-k8s-sidecar-demo/README.md

 ## Configure a GCP k8s cluster

-I am going to assume you have a cluster called `vault-cluster` up and running already.
+I am going to assume you have a GCP cluster called `vault-cluster` up and running already.
 Use this command to connect to it.

 ```
 gcloud container clusters get-credentials vault-cluster --zone us-central1-a --project sidecar-injection